infracost/docs/docs/integrations/gitlab_app.md

 ### Outgoing traffic from GitLab

 If you have restricted out-going traffic from your instance, you need to allow traffic to be sent to `dashboard.api.infracost.io:443` too.
-If you can only do that by IP address (and not domains), you should whitelist `3.130.17.156`, `3.139.245.198` and `3.23.73.234` but we recommend you whitelist the domain as these IP addresses are likely to change.
+If you can only do that by IP address (and not domains), you should whitelist `52.223.24.69`, and `76.223.127.201`.

 ### Other network/security requirements